Aviv-public/Aviv-Web-Technical-Test/SOLUTION.md

 This section contains additional questions your expected to answer before the debrief interview.

 - **What is missing with your implementation to go to production?**

+- **If you had to implement the same application from scratch, what would you do differently?**

+- **The application aims at storing hundreds of thousands listings and millions of price, and be accessed by millions of users every month.
+What should be anticipated and done to handle this evolution?**